henriquesimoes/humpback/solutions/README.md

 ### Creating splits

-A Python script is available in the [`util/sets`](../util/sets) folder for doing this task.
-It is configured to receive several information from our data curation process, including which classes are duplicated, which images are wrongly classified as `new_whale` and so on (click [here](../test/README.md) for a complete list).
+A Python script is available in the [`util/sets`](../util/sets) folder for split creation.
+It accepts several parameters related to our data curation process, including which classes are duplicated, which images are wrongly classified as `new_whale` and so on (click [here](../test/README.md) for a complete list).

 Before executing the command, we need to make sure all Python package dependencies are satisfied.
-For doing so, we recommend using [a virtual environment][venv], since it prevent from messing up other configurations in your development environment.
-Having it set up, all you have to do is run
+For doing so, we recommend using [a virtual environment][venv], since it avoids messing up other configurations in your development environment.
+After configuring our virtualk env, run

 ```bash
   pip3 install -r util/sets/requirements.txt